 Start the WSO2 DAS server with the sample configuration numbered 0111.
 For instructions, see Starting sample CEP configurations.

 This sample configuration points the default Axis2 repo to

 Open a new terminal, go to

-After deployment, the Web app is able to receive messages sent from the CEP server.
+View the logs in the DAS server when logger service is deploying.
+For example, after deployment, the Web app is able to receive messages sent from the DAS server.

 arrivalEvents.txtfile that contains a few sample arrival events and then sends them to the specified URL.

 Execute the following command:

 deliveryEvents.txtfile that contains some sample delivery events and sends them to the specified URL.